celiajonas/UParis_BME_2021/README.md

 ## Scripts
 All scripts are written in Python 3 and depend on the previous libraries.

-- [SwitchDesigner_main_function.py](/SwitchDesigner/SwitchDesigner_main_function.py): Contain the SwitchDesigner function that can be used in a implemented in a script (like in Example_script.ipynb) or in an automated script (Example_automated.py).
-SwitchDesigner sweeps through the miRNA sequence to find suitable candidate recognition sequences.
+- [SwitchDesigner_main_function.py](/SwitchDesigner/SwitchDesigner_main_function.py): Contains the SwitchMi Designer function that can be used in a implemented in a script (like in Example_script.ipynb) or in an automated script (Example_automated.py).
+SwitchMi Designer sweeps through the miRNA sequence to find suitable candidate recognition sequences.
 Toehold sequences are then generated and tested to verify the absence of stop codon and the viability of the protein.

 - [SwitchDesigner_helper_functions.py](/SwitchDesigner/SwitchDesigner_helper_functions.py): Contains several helper functions for the SwitchDesigner_main_function script.